mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

     Max.   :9.000
 ```

-Check for NA values
+Check for NA values.
 ``` r
 anyNA(wine_data)

     [1] FALSE
 ```
-There are no missing values in the data
+There are no missing values in the data.

-Plot each variable against "quality" in a matrix to visualize the data
+Plot each variable against "quality" in a matrix to visualize the data.
 ``` r
 wine_data %>%
   gather(-quality, key = "variables", value = "value") %>%